tbuckley/evals-pwa/src/routes/documentation/+page.md

 Any assertion vars that are strings will be treated as Handlebars templates, and the test case's vars will be populated.
 This makes it easy to define assertions inside defaultTest, using variables to tweak the assertion for each test case.

+Any assertion vars that start with `file:///` and end with `.txt` will be loaded.

 ```yaml
 # ...